-- Beat cream cheese with an electric stand mixer or hand mixer until it's smooth and fluffy.
-Unless the recipe instructions specifically note otherwise, you should beat the cream cheese by itself until it's smooth and light, before adding any other ingredients.
+- Beat cream cheese on a low speed with an electric stand mixer or hand mixer until it's smooth and fluffy.
+Unless the recipe instructions note otherwise, you should beat the cream cheese by itself until it's smooth and light, before adding any other ingredients.

 - Fold in candies, chocolate pieces, or fruit with a spatula or wooden spoon before pouring the mixture into the prepared pan.

-One last thing: Be sure to cool the crust before you pour in the batter.
+One last thing: Be sure the crust is completely cool before you pour in the batter.